Wrongful Death Lawyer in Albuquerque

 The death of the victim of negligence does not prevent the wrongdoer from being held accountable for their actions and paying to compensate for the loss they caused.
 When someone dies as the result of another's negligent act, New Mexico law provides for "wrongful death" claims against the wrongdoer.

-Our team at the Law Office of James H. Wood PC can represent families who have lost loved one in a wrongful death accident and help them pursue justice and compensation for their losses.
+Our team at James Wood Law can represent families who have lost loved one in a wrongful death accident and help them pursue justice and compensation for their losses.

 Under New Mexico law, a wrongful death claim is brought in the name of a personal representative of the deceased on behalf of statutory beneficiaries.
 A personal representative for the purpose of bringing a wrongful death action is not the same as a personal representative for probate matters.
 The personal representative is often a statutory beneficiary, but they don't have to be a beneficiary.